benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 We recommend the use of Jupyter in example situations like:

 - Python script preparation.
-- Your workload fits comfortably on a single GPU.
+- Workload fits comfortably on a single GPU (NVIDIA V100 16GB).
-- Interactive capabilities are needed.
+- Interactive capabilities needed.

 whereas Summit is recommended in example situations like:

+- Large workloads.
+- Long runtimes on Summit's high memory nodes.
 - Your Python script has support for multi-gpu/multi-node execution via dask-cuda.
-- Large workloads.
 - Your Python script is single GPU but requires `concurrent job steps <https://docs.olcf.ornl.gov/systems/summit_user_guide.html?highlight=jsrun%20steps#concurrent-job-steps>`_.

 RAPIDS on `Jupyter <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html>`_